Skip to content

 Emerson students get hired all over show business.

 I’ve done almost 40 films: some good, some bad (okay, 10 good, 30 bad: Operation Dumbo Drop anyone?) and two television series.
-In the course of those projects, I have NEVER NOT HAD at least one Emerson graduate involved at some level: as a writer or actor or PA or producer or camera crew member.
+In the course of those projects, I have never not had at least one Emerson graduate involved at some level: as a writer or actor or PA or producer or camera crew member.

 And Emerson students get hired because the show business community knows that they come highly trained and prepared.